onsip/sipjs.com/content/guides/attach-media.md

 ## Overview

-This guide is intended to show how to attach media to your website using SIP.js in a web environment with the default [WebRTC Session Description Handler](/api/0.9.0/sessionDescriptionHandler/).
+This guide is intended to show how to attach media to your website using SIP.js in a web environment with the default [WebRTC Session Description Handler](/api/0.13.0/sessionDescriptionHandler/).

 SIP.js is not intended to handle media for you.
-If you are having difficulty with handling the media aspects of your application look at [SIP.js Simple](/api/0.9.0/simple/) which is intended to help you get up and running.
+If you are having difficulty with handling the media aspects of your application look at [SIP.js Simple](/api/0.13.0/simple/) which is intended to help you get up and running.

 If you are attempting to use SIP.js outside of a standard web browser, you will need to create your own Session Description Handler.

 ### HTML

 Create an HTML file.
-In the file include the [SIP.js library](/download/), as well as any other javascript that will be used.
+In the file you could include the [SIP.js library](/download/), as well as any other javascript that will be used.
+We'll be assuming SIP.js us imported as a node module here.

 A `<video>` element is need to display the video stream.
 The `<video>` element adds a standard way for browsers to display video over the internet without additional plugins.
 This makes `<video>` elements perfect for WebRTC.